orion512/baskref/README.md

 # BaskRef (Basketball Scraper)
+BaskRef is a tool to scrape basketball Data from the web.

 The goal of this project is to provide a data collection utility for NBA basketball data.
 The collection strategy is to scrape data from